bollu/bollu.github.io/README.md

 decided to place all my bets on the Lean ecosystem, and I plan on spending most of 2022 writing Lean code almost always (or perhaps even always).
-I wish to understand all parts of the Lean compiler, from the frontend with its advanced macro system, to the middle end with its dependent typing, to the back-end [which I do understand now].
+I wish to understand all parts of the Lean compiler, from the frontend with its advanced macro system, to the middle end with its dependent typing, to the back-end.
+In short, I want to become an expert on the Lean4 compiler `:)`.
+Let's see how far along I get!

 # Cayley hamilton for 2x2 matrices in sage via AG